Power Of 3 Satisfactions

 Emotional needs

-When new managers took over, they stopped satisfying the 3 needs and soured the organization’s success.
+When new managers took over, they stopped satisfying the 3 needs to focus on their own desires.
+They soured the organization’s success.
 The organization lost community support, volunteers, customers, and income.
 Paula was one of the many people the organization lost.

 Power of 3 Satisfactions Matter More Than Product & Price

-The catalog company executives were not interested in my findings, so they continued to lose millions every year in the week before Christmas.
-For the entire 10 years I worked for that company, it failed to satisfy the physical, mental, and emotional needs of people who called to place an order.
+The catalog company executives were not interested in Paula’s findings, so they continued to lose millions every year in the week before Christmas.
+For the entire 10 years Paula worked for that company, it failed to satisfy the physical, mental, and emotional needs of people who called to place an order.

 Mental Need